-Barcelona Cable Landing Station (CLS) it is already a reality.
-This key infrastructure is ready to host up to 8 submarine fiber optic cables and will soon become a benchmark digital port in the Mediterranean.
+Barcelona Cable Landing Station (CLS) is already a reality.
+This key infrastructure is ready to host up to 8 submarine fibre optic cables and will soon become a benchmark digital port in the Mediterranean.
 The arrival of the first two cables will take place before the end of the year.

-The infrastructure has involved an investment of 7 million euros (the overall project, including the channeling works from the beach to the station, amounts to 10 million euros), capital contributed 100% by AFR-IX telecom.
+The infrastructure has involved an investment of 7 million euros (the overall project, including the channelling works from the beach to the station, amounts to 10 million euros), capital contributed 100% by AFR-IX telecom.

-As stated by Norman Albi, CEO of the company: “In a few weeks we will be at full capacity with the arrival of the first cables, becoming the gateway and link for the high-capacity fiber optic submarine cables that run through the Mediterranean.
+As stated by Norman Albi, CEO of the company: “In a few weeks we will be at full capacity with the arrival of the first cables, becoming the gateway and link for the high-capacity fibre optic submarine cables that run through the Mediterranean.
 Bearing in mind that 98% of Internet traffic is carried out by submarine cable, Barcelona Cable Landing Station will be a key piece to gain connectivity with the world”.

-One of the cables that will land at the station will be Medusa, also promoted by AFR-IX and which, at 8,700 kilometers in length, will be the longest in the Mediterranean.
+One of the cables that will land at the station will be Medusa, also promoted by AFR-IX and which, at 8,700 kilometres in length, will be the longest in the Mediterranean.
 The 8 international submarine cables are expected to land at the facilities in the next 10 years, becoming a strategic infrastructure for the digital economy of the entire country and an alternative location to Marseille, currently saturated by the high number of cables that land there.

 The importance of submarine cables